Tropical Storm Nongfa: Thailand

+On August 31, The Department of Disaster Prevention and Mitigation (DDPM) reported that the rapidly rising surge of water from the upper part of the Pa Sak River, caused some dikes and roads to breach and inundate with the Lom Sak area, which quickly submerged the government buildings, businesses, markets, and homes.
+They also confirmed that the sensor in the Tat Kloy station in the Lom Kao district measured a record-high 12.6 metre water level before being submerged.
+The heaviest rainfall was recorded in the Nam Nao district, with 151 millimetres falling to the Lak Dan sub-district alone.

+493 households were damaged due to the storm's onslaught according to a full damage assessment, including a school, a bridge, and two roads. the Mueang Phetchabun district chief Sompong Thongnunui informed that the said district will receive water from the Lom Sak and Khao Kho districts, after the continuous rainfall caused by the storm.

-On 3 September, Prasert Jantararuangtong, Thailand’s Deputy Prime Minister and Minister of the Digital Economy and Society, expressed concern over flooding across several regions affected by Nongfa and the prevailing monsoon trough.
+On September 3, Prasert Jantararuangtong, Thailand’s Deputy Prime Minister and Minister of the Digital Economy and Society, expressed concern over flooding across several regions affected by Nongfa and the prevailing monsoon trough.
 He noted that the storm had brought heavy rainfall to the Pa Sak, Yom, and Nan river basins.

 Nongfa also triggered flash floods in Phetchabun Province, particularly affecting residential and agricultural areas in the districts of Lom Kao, Nam Nao, Lom Sak, Mueang Phetchabun, and Nong Phai.
 Authorities evacuated vulnerable residents and moved belongings to higher ground as water levels began to recede, eventually flowing into the Pa Sak Jolasid Dam.
 Heavy rainfall near the Sirikit Dam led to a rapid rise in the Nan River, especially in Phitsanulok, prompting dam operators to reduce water discharge to mitigate downstream flooding.
 Meanwhile, overflow at the Mae Mok Dam, which exceeded its storage capacity—was released through the spillway, causing increased water levels in the Yom River basin.

 In response, Prasert instructed the Office of the National Water Resources (ONWR) to establish temporary water management centers around the affected basins to ensure effective flood response and water flow control.
 Emergency assistance was also mobilized for affected communities.
 He emphasized that all flood response centers must continuously monitor the situation and coordinate closely to address flood-related issues.